StephenHubbard/wordcloud-mini/README.md

 # Project Summary

-In this project, we will go over how to use a 3rd party npm package and convert our data to be compatible with their formatting.
+In this project, we will learn how to create a word cloud using a 3rd party npm package and convert our data to be compatible with their formatting.

 ## Setup